 This paper conducted an empirical research on the effects of liquidity constraints across different countries of their capital formation and GDP growth.
-The convergence of economic growth have been widely discussed by many macroeconomists since 1980s.
+The convergence of economic growth has been widely discussed by many macroeconomists since 1980s.
 In reality, economic growth across countries seems very different.
-Some countries enjoy a high speed of growth, like China and India, while others suffer an economic stagnation.
+Some countries enjoy a high speed of growth, like China and India, while some others suffer an economic stagnation.
 Theoretically, economic growth was usually attribute to the growth of capital, labor force and total factor productivity.
-However, the cross-country differences of these three factors could not completely explain the whole story.
+However, the cross-country differences of these three factors cannot completely explain the whole story.
 Most of the existing researches were based on the neoclassical theories of growth with a frictionless transaction assumption.
-Under the frictionless and attracted little attentions in researches of growth.
+Under the frictionless assumption, financial systems, especially the money and liquidity systems become useless and attracted little attentions in researches of growth.
 However, the financial crisis of 2007 brought huge challenges to the neoclassical framework for its failure of predicting and explaining the financial crisis.
-Hence, since 2007, many researchers have tried to extend the framework to the one with more expression of financial systems and market frictions.
+Hence, since 2007, many researchers have tried to extend the framework to ones with more expression of financial systems and market frictions.

 In fact, for problems about financial market frictions, there were tons of papers discussing how these frictions causing financial crises.
-A majority of researches concerning about connecting the crisis with liquidity constraint was on micro perspective.
+A majority of researches concerning about connecting the crisis with liquidity constraint were on micro perspective.
 Papers like Beunnermeier & Pedersen (2009), provided a clear map of how the crisis happened and how liquidity drained during the crisis.

-However, since the financial crisis of 2007, more and more scholars have been aware that focusing only on individuals' risk and their behaviors was far more than enough.
-Risks could be generated from marco-level.
-Specifically speaking, even if we controlled the risks of individuals, we were still in danger of systematic risks' striking because when systematic risks occurred, most individuals who looked safe before would immediately become risky.
+However, since the financial crisis of 2007, more and more scholars have been aware that focusing only on individuals' risks and their behaviors was far more than enough.
+Risks can be generated from marco-level.
+Specifically speaking, even if we controll the risks of individuals, we are still in danger of systematic risks' striking because when systematic risks occur, most individuals who look safe before will immediately become risky.
 And therefore, we still need a macro framework to understand the financial systems and financial crises.